New-Horizons-SPM/scanbot/README.md

 * Hooks
     - Scanbot has a number of built-in [hooks](https://new-horizons-spm.github.io/scanbot/hooks/) to let you customise key functionality.

+## Contributing

+If you wish to contribute to Scanbot in any way, please refer to [these guidlines](https://new-horizons-spm.github.io/scanbot/#contributing).

 ## Citing

 If you use Scanbot in your scientific research, please consider [citing it](https://zenodo.org/badge/latestdoi/487719232).